Jeunese/jeunese.github.io/docs/guidelines.md

 ### Headings

+Headings help with scanning by breaking up a page into sections and signposting those sections.

 -  Keep headings (headlines and subheadings), short, clear, and to the point.
 -  Use action verbs whenever possible.
 -  Choose clarity over cleverness.
 -  Highlight the main point of your content and give the reader a good sense of what they’re about to read.
 -  Create a benefit-driven statement written in conversational language.
 -  Keep your headline as short as possible, using a subheading to dive into the details if necessary.

-Subheads can be used to:
-- Pay off a headline
-- Help with scanning by signposting sections of a page
-- Break up a page into sections

 ### Lists